13 Comae Berenices

-13 Comae Berenices is a probable binary star system in the northern constellation of Coma Berenices.
+13 Comae Berenices is a binary star system in the northern constellation of Coma Berenices.
 It has an apparent visual magnitude of 5.2, which is bright enough to be faintly visible to the naked eye.
 With an annual parallax shift of 11.1 mas, it is located around 293 light years from the Sun.
 It is member of the nearby Coma Star Cluster (Melotte 111).

-Based on measured changes in the star's motion, this is most likely an astrometric binary system.
-The visible component is an A-type main-sequence star with a stellar classification of A3 V. In 1965, Gerhard Jackisch discovered the star is a variable star.
+The two stars of this system orbit with a period of 27.25 years and a large eccentricity of 0.868.
+The primary is an A-type main-sequence star with a stellar classification of A3 V. In 1965, Gerhard Jackisch discovered the star is a variable star.
 It was given its variable star designation, GN Comae Berenices, in 1975.
 It is catalogued as an Alpha^{2} Canum Venaticorum variable.
 Rensom (1990) listed it as a suspected Am star.
 The system is a source of X-ray emission, which may be coming from the companion.